-What about cost?
+What about the cost?
 Generally, even with the 6061-T6 material, prices tend to be higher due to the significant amount of machining and associated scrap material.
 The addition of extra machining for lightness and strength can bring the costs higher than most folks are willing to bear when it comes to buying a lower receiver.

 Level of Completion

 The next decision you must make before buying your first component is just how much work you want to do yourself.

 If the thought of spending your time on machining and legal research isn’t your thing, you can opt for what most builders do: a stripped lower.
 This is a completely machined lower but without any of the pieces that make it work (trigger, safety, pins, springs, etc.).